lukehoban/LINQ-raytracer/README.md

 LINQ Raytracer
 ==============

 A LINQified raytracer implementation in C#.
+This sample is from a 2007 [blog post](http://blogs.msdn.com/b/lukeh/archive/2007/10/01/taking-linq-to-objects-to-extremes-a-fully-linqified-raytracer.aspx) which has additional details.

 ## Running